sardariuss/godwin/README.md

 - user profiles get updated after a question is categorized
 - question status gets updated according to the rules BACKEND TODO:
- - being able to change scheduler parameters as admin
- - being able to change categories definitions as admin
  - add user categorization neutral bar
  - order question by hotness
  - make user name unique
  - run scheduler via heartbeat
+ - add standard deviation to categorization sum
 TO THINK:
 - add user "boldness" indicator, or just a boolean slider for if question has been answered blindly or not ?
 - should we allow to modify the vote on a question ? yes but it can change your "boldness" depending on question status